JohnLRBrock/JohnBrock/john-brock-js/_posts/2017-07-27-airbnb-style-guide-chapter-1.md

 ---
 [Airbnb][airbnb], the online marketplace for housing rentals, has a high quality and 'mostly reasonable' style guide for JavaScript, a programming language that adds dynamic behaviors to web browsers.
 Some of the topics in the guide are a bit advanced for beginners.
 This "Explain Like I'm 50" (ELI50) series will act as a plain English guide to the [Airbnb style guide][style guide], because good design principles shouldn't be out of anyone's reach.

-Each post will cover a chapter of the style guide, beginning with the style rule, followed by an explanation of terminology, and finally why the rule is important.
+Each post will cover a chapter of the style guide, beginning with the style rules, followed by an explanation of terminology, and finally why the rule is important.

 <br>
 ## Chapter 1: Types